akshaymehra/stromatolites/README.md

 # stromatolites
-Implementing models of stromatolite growth (as described in published articles)
+Implementations of published models of stromatolite growth

+This repository will be organized by article